Introduction to the Retail Reset

 Private Equity Dynamics: A retreat of private equity investments in retail has left some companies without crucial financial support.

-Notable Retailers Closing Doors in 2026
+Notable Retailers Closing Underperforming Stores in 2026

 The list of retailers announcing closures is extensive, including: